Languages of Chile

 Spanish is the de facto official and administrative language of Chile.
-Spoken by 99.3% of the population in the form of Chilean Spanish, as well as Andean Spanish and Chilean Catalan, Spanish in Chile also receives the title of "castellano."
-Although an officially recognized Hispanic language does not exist at the governmental level, the Constitution itself- as well as all official documents- is written in this language.
+It is spoken by 99.3% of the population in the form of Chilean Spanish, as well as Andean Spanish.
+Spanish in Chile is also referred to as "castellano".
+Although an officially recognized Hispanic language does not exist at the governmental level, the Constitution itself, as well as all official documents, are written in this language.

-Indigenous peoples make up 4.58% of the Chilean population according to the 2002 Census, and the major languages of the population are as follows: Mapuche is spoken by an estimated 100,000-200,000 people; Aymara by 20,000 individuals; Quechua by 8,200 individuals; and Rapa Nui by 3,390 people.
-However, it is not explicit if the above-mentioned speakers use these as their primary language.
+Indigenous peoples make up 4.58% of the Chilean population according to the 2002 Census, and the major languages of the population are as follows: Mapuche is spoken by an estimated 100,000–200,000 people; Aymara by 20,000 individuals; Quechua by 8,200 individuals; and Rapa Nui by 3,390 people.
+However, it is not explicit whether all these speakers use the language as their primary language.

-According to Law 19253, also known as "The Indigenous Law" (1993), indigenous languages are officially recognized for use and conservation, as well as Spanish, in the zones in which they are spoken.
-They can be used for instruction, the promotion of media communication, as names in the Civil Registry, as well as artistic and cultural promotion.
+According to Law 19253, also known as "The Indigenous Law" (1993), indigenous languages are officially recognized for use and conservation, in addition to Spanish, in the zones in which they are spoken.
+They can be used for instruction, the promotion of media communication, as names in the Civil Registry, as well as for artistic and cultural promotion.

 Bilingual programs in areas occupied by indigenous communities are also under development.
 However, these programs exist only as small, isolated projects dedicated to the maintenance and promotion of indigenous languages, specifically Mapuche and Aymara, both with varying degrees of success.

 Indigenous languages of Chile

 In Chile, there are 15 different linguistic dialects spoken that could be considered distinct languages.
-These languages are varied, and in Chile-- unlike other Southern American countries-- no large linguistic family exists.
+These languages are varied, and in Chile—unlike other Southern American countries—no large linguistic family exists.
 Therefore, all indigenous languages are isolated or belong to small families of three or four languages.